 Jennifer imagines building upon her current boardroom success, and envisages continuing with it for the rest of her career.
 She sees herself applying her skills more and more in the not-for-profit space, as well as doing her bit to diversify the boardroom, helping people from different backgrounds get involved and allowing easier ways in for people sorely needed in the directorial space.

 Inspired by Jennifer?
-Take the next steps and check out CONNECT.
+Take the next steps and check out our FREE Director Diagnostic.